 Autosomal dominant Emery-Dreifuss muscular dystrophy.
 Regular overnight sleep studies, echocardiograms, and Holter ECGs are used to detect early cardiac involvement.
 Implantation of defibrillators is advised in cases with associated cardiac conduction disease.

 There is limited information specifically addressing congenital muscular dystrophies and pregnancy.
-A single case report of a mother with Bethlem myopathy noted an uneventful vaginal delivery; however, the patient experienced progression of her mobility impairment during the second trimester, which returned to baseline following delivery (115).
+However, mothers with congenital neuromuscular disorders and muscular dystrophies are known to have an increased risk of preeclampsia, premature rupture of membranes, preterm labor, cardiac dysrhythmia, requirements for blood transfusions, and given birth by cesarean section.
+Additionally, there is a higher risk of infants being born preterm and small for gestational age (137; 63).
+A single case report of a mother with Bethlem myopathy noted an uneventful vaginal delivery; however, the patient experienced progression of her mobility impairment during the second trimester, which returned to baseline following delivery (130).
 In general, cesarean delivery is recommended for women with advanced or generalized weakness as an elective procedure, but vaginal delivery could be considered.
 Mothers affected by neuromuscular disorders such as congenital muscular dystrophy are best managed by a multidisciplinary team including an obstetrician, neurologist, geneticist, anesthetist, and respiratory and general medicine specialists.
-Knowing a mother’s genetic mutation can help with counseling regarding both risk of inheritance and the association of the mutation with malignant hyperthermia (09).
+Knowing a mother’s genetic mutation can help with counseling regarding both risk of inheritance and the association of the mutation with malignant hyperthermia (10).

 The usual precautions should be taken for all patients with a congenital muscular dystrophy and elevated serum CK.
 Specific anesthesia-related complications have been reported in only a small number of patients with specific congenital muscular dystrophies:

 Congenital muscular dystrophy type 1C and 1B.
-Myoglobinuria following general anesthetic has been reported in at least 1 patient with mutations in FKRP, and spontaneous myoglobinuria in a patient with congenital muscular dystrophy 1B.
-This corresponds to the high incidence of exercise-induced myalgia and myoglobinuria in patients with FKRP-related limb-girdle muscular dystrophy type 2I (94).
+Myoglobinuria following general anesthetic has been reported in at least one patient with mutations in FKRP, and spontaneous myoglobinuria in a patient with congenital muscular dystrophy 1B.
+This corresponds to the high incidence of exercise-induced myalgia and myoglobinuria in patients with FKRP-related limb-girdle muscular dystrophy type 2I (106).

 Timothy Fullam MD

-Dr. Fullam of the University of Kansas Medical Center has no relevant financial relationships to disclose.See Profile
+Dr. Fullam of Brooke Army Medical Center in San Antonio, Texas has no relevant financial relationships to disclose.See Profile

 Nathan McGraw MD

-Dr. McGraw of the University of Kansas Medical Center has no relevant financial relationships to discloseSee Profile
+Dr. McGraw of St. Luke’s Physician Group has no relevant financial relationships to disclose.See Profile